ray2day/ray2day/README.md

 For my graphic skills: I am a specialist using software like Adobe Indesign, Photoshop and Illustrator.
 Also a specialist in the printing industry with and enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.
 I am an expert on the encertified PDF-workflow; creating, editing and pre-flighting of PDF-documents using Adobe Acrobat Professional, Adobe Acrobat Distiller, Enfocus Pitstop and SAP/ready4print.

 Despite being a graphic designer, in my former jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
-For example working at EMI Compact Disc I was involved as graphic expert in an IT project group to automate and implement the graphical process from customer to production in SAP.
-At my current job I automated the imposition processes for digital printing.
+At EMI Compact Disc I was involved in an IT project group to automate and implement the graphical process from customer to production in SAP.
+At my last job I took care of the automation of the imposition process for digital printing.

 My hobbies: scuba diving, cats, hiking, MSX computers (collecting, games and coding) and now coding in C# has become a great passion.